DanWlker/.dotfiles/README.md

     ~/.dotfiles/stow_ignored/scripts/install.sh
     ```

-1. Restart your shell, tmux should launch
+1. Start your shell as zsh, tmux should launch

 1. After tmux launches, press `prefix + I`, to install plugins (that is capital I)